-Evaluating public relations success is not a mix of typical marketing metrics.
-After all, PR, marketing, and advertising are tightly related but not the whole thing.
+Evaluating public relations success goes beyond the typical marketing metrics.
+After all, while PR, marketing, and advertising are tightly related, they don’t make up the whole picture.
 Measuring the success of a well-placed press release is not as easy as calculating how many people clicked on the ad banners.

-Understanding these indicators will not only help you evaluate success but will give you insights into how you should improve your PR strategy, for the best business growth results.
+Understanding these indicators will not only help you evaluate success, but will also give you insights into how you should improve your PR strategy for the best business growth results.

 So what’s the best way to evaluate campaigns in the world of PR and communications?
-Before we dive into the measurement metrics, let’s first answer: Do we need it?
+Before we dive into the measurement metrics, first let’s answer the question: Do we need them?

 Why Tracking PR Metrics Is Crucial

-Before we get into the appropriate metrics, let’s first discover the two big reasons why you should carry out the PR measurement part of your must-have list.
+Before we get into the appropriate metrics, let’s cover the two main reasons PR measurement should be on your must-have list.

-- to present efforts to clients and supervisors;
+- To present your efforts to clients and supervisors

-KPI performance is an important responsibility for PR managers reporting back to their clients and management of the company.
-Many clients and owners insist on the importance of ROI.
-With this in mind, it’s hard to avoid presenting hard analytics to them before and after shelling out money on earned media campaigns.
+KPIs are an important responsibility for PR managers reporting back to their clients and management.
+Many clients and owners emphasize the importance of ROI.
+With this in mind, it’s essential to present them with hard analytics both before and after shelling out money on media campaigns.

-And although it’s extremely complicated to directly correlate sales data (even with expensive measurement tools) to a PR campaign, that doesn’t mean there aren’t other ways of performing a campaign’s success.
+And although it’s extremely complicated to directly correlate sales data with a PR campaign (even with expensive measurement tools), that doesn’t mean there aren’t other ways of measuring a campaign’s success.

-In the world of public relations and communications, its evaluation can be difficult, but a lack of information means you never really know what it has brought to your brand.
+In the world of public relations and communications, PR evaluation can be difficult, but a lack of information means you never really know what it has brought to your brand.

-If you’re spending many hours searching for journalists, creating the list of story ideas, sending out pitches, and conducting follow-ups, don’t you want to be sure you’re doing everything right?
+If you’re spending many hours searching for journalists, creating a list of story ideas, sending out pitches, and conducting follow-ups, don’t you want to be sure you’re doing everything right?

-Choosing the right metrics for the PR campaigns you’re working on will help you to understand if your strategy needs changes or on the contrary renewal.
+Choosing the right metrics for your PR campaigns will help you to understand whether your strategy needs modifying or perhaps complete renewal.

 How to Measure PR Success

 Before starting any new campaign, it’s important to set goals and measurable objectives.
 This will help you to choose the best PR indicators for measuring success and refining your approach.
-You have to decide, what results of PR campaigns you’ll be satisfied with.
-For example, the goal of launching a new tech startup is going to be vastly different from the way a big business might evaluate a crisis management campaign started after the brand’s owners were involved in a scandal.
+You have to decide what kinds of results you’ll be satisfied with.
+For example, the goals for launching a new tech startup are going to be vastly different from those of a big business’s crisis management campaign following a company scandal.

-Some objectives you determine for campaigns may never be measurable, while others may be possible and not so complicated to set and monitor.
+Some of the objectives you determine for campaigns may never be measurable, while others may be relatively easy to set and monitor.

-Keeping this in mind, let me give some of the traditional and new measurement methods to evaluate the success of PR across digital channels, like digital media mentions, the reach of the articles about you, etc. Even though, PR impact is not directly quantifiable, but there are different ways you can use to measure the impact of public relations and particular PR campaigns.
+Keeping this in mind, I will explain some of the new and traditional measurement methods used to evaluate the success of PR across digital channels, such as digital media mentions or the reach of the articles about your business.
+Even though PR impact is not directly quantifiable, there are different ways you can measure the impact of public relations and individual PR campaigns.

 - Number of publications